Joint calibration to SPX and VIX options with signature-based models: VIX options with signatures

 In the present section we report the results of the calibration to $\VIX$ options only.
 Here we consider call options written on the $\VIX$ on the trading day 02/06/2021, the same as in \cite{GLJ:22}.
 We stress that for such recent dates the bid-ask spreads for $\VIX$ options are rather tight with respect to older dated options as considered for instance in \cite{GJR:20,BPS:22}.
 The maturities are reported in the following table with the corresponding range of strikes (in percentage) with respect to the market's futures prices.
 We underline that the shortest maturity considered is 14 days.
 Regarding our modeling choice we fix $d=2$, $n=3$, which means to calibrate $40$ parameters.
 For $X$ we choose a $2$-dimensional Ornstein-Uhlenbeck processes, see Example~\ref{example_OU}, with the following (hyperparameter) configuration:

+where we slightly abuse notation and denote by $\rho$ the correlation matrix of $(X, B)$.
+This implies that its last column describes the correlations of $X$ with the Brownian motion $B$ driving the price process $S$.

+These hyperparameters are chosen randomly.
+Indeed, in spirit of reservoir computing, the idea is to view the OU-process' signature as (randomly chosen) reservoir, while a simple readout mechanism is trained, i.e. the linear function defined by $\{\ell_{I}:|I|\le n \}$, to map the state of the reservoir to the desired output (in our case instantaneous volatilities).
+However, it is of course possible to perform a hyperparameter optimization or to add expert knowledge, e.g.~that a high mean reversion rate is important.
+We tried the latter by mimicking a rough or strong mean-reverting model as suggested in \cite{R:19,R:22}.

-where the last column of $\rho$ are the correlations with the Brownian motion $B$ driving the price process $S$.
-The motivation of this parameters choice is to mimic a rough or strong mean-reverting model as suggested in \cite{R:19,R:22}.
-We refer to Appendix~\ref{appendix} for numerical results where we use only a correlated $2$-dimensional Brownian motion as primary process, which yields significantly worse results.
+We also refer to Appendix~\ref{appendix} for numerical results where we use only a correlated $2$-dimensional Brownian motion as primary process, which yields significantly worse results.
+Note that the second simplest choice after Brownian motion within the family of polynomial diffusions (also with exact simulation) is the Ornstein-Uhlenbeck process which we thus applied. \\

 Before stating the loss function $\mathcal{L}$ that we employed in the calibration task, let us make the following remark.

 \begin{remark} Let $f:\R^{+}\times\R^{+}\to \R^+$ be the call pricing functional in the Black-Scholes model, depending on the volatility $\sigma^{\textrm{BS}}$ and the spot price $\xi$, i.e., $f: (\sigma^{\textrm{BS}},\xi)\mapsto f(\sigma^{\textrm{BS}},\xi)$.
 By Taylor expansion in an appropriate neighbourhood of $(\sigma^{mkt},\xi^{mkt})$ we obtain